OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 ```

-At the top you would immediately see there are **custom-elements-e5-adapter** polyfill.
+At the top, you would immediately see there is **custom-elements-e5-adapter** polyfill.
 The reason we use this polyfill is Fable 2 does not generate ES6 classes but web components require them.
 So that adapter solves that problem.
 However you must use 2.0.3 exactly, versions after that won't work.